 Meanwhile, 7 out of 10 mobile users tend to multitask while playing games by watching TV (60%), listening to music (46%) or cooking or eating (38%).

-Top games included puzzles and word games, while strategy and role-playing games are favoured among those with higher degrees.
+Top games included puzzles and word games, while strategy and role-playing games are favored among those with higher degrees.

 “We are well past the days of buyers thinking that a mobile gamer falls into the legacy stereotype of a video gamer.
 The data tells a refreshed story about age and gender and is further confirmation that gaming is universal,” said Matt Barash, SVP Strategy and Business Development, AdColony.